-The reason for using paper pelleted litter rather than a traditional litter, for example, clumping clay, is to lessen the chance of getting an infection.
+- The reason for using paper pelleted litter rather than a traditional litter, like clumping clay, is to lessen the chance of getting an infection.
 Litter that is dusty can stick to paws and may result in infection so must be avoided in this instance.
 Paper litter is dust free.

 It is worth considering any expense in purchasing paper pelleted litter as part of the cost allocated for having surgery.
 While the paws are still in the healing process it is important to change the litter daily to prevent contamination.